A Guide to Plastic Polishing

 No one polishing method is best for every application or material.
 The professionals at Controlled Fluidics employ various polishing methods to meet the needs of every project.
 Depending on your project’s unique requirements, you might consider:

 - Buffing: A traditional polishing method that utilizes a cotton cloth abrading the material’s surface.
 This process works on all plastics and results in a smooth, brilliant surface.
-However, actual clarity may vary.
+However, actual clarity may vary based on the type of plastic.

 - Flame Polishing: While only well suited to select materials, flame polishing – a process featuring a hot flame used to treat plastic surfaces – provides an extremely clear surface when employed correctly by a skilled operator.

-- Vapor Polishing: Although only well-suited for clear plastics, vapor polishing produces an optimal see-through application.
+- Vapor Polishing: Although only suited for clear plastics, vapor polishing produces an optimal transparent application.

 Materials Suited for Polishing

-Polishing transforms any common plastic into an extremely optically clear building block.
+Polishing transforms any standard plastic into an optically clear building block.
 However, certain materials handle the polishing process better than others.
-Some great options include:
+Some good options include:

-- Acrylic: This material is inexpensive and relatively scratch-resistant.
+- Acrylic: This material is inexpensive and reasonably scratch-resistant.
 Acrylic is so optically clear that it is often utilized as a substitute for window glass.
+Acrylic is perfect for edge lighting and internal reflection.
+It can achieve a light transmittance level up to 92% and block UV light up to 360 nm.

-- Polycarbonate: With common applications ranging from medical devices to car headlight covers, Polycarbonate is a popular, high-impact resistant material available as a USP class VI medical grade material.
+- Polycarbonate: With common applications ranging from medical devices to vehicle headlight covers, Polycarbonate is a popular, high-impact resistant material available as a USP class VI medical grade material.
+It has a lower scratch resistance than acrylic and is softer but tougher.
+Polycarbonate can be tinted if desired.
+It is not UV-resistant and will need a stabilizer if exposed.

-- Polysulfone: An ideal choice for hot water applications due to its continuous service temperature of 300F, clear Polysulfone components can be used in FDA applications.
+- Polysulfone: An ideal choice for hot water applications due to its continuous service temperature of 300F and water absorption resistance, clear Polysulfone components can be used in applications requiring FDA compliance.
+Clear Polysulfone is resistant to radiation as well and can be tinted if desired.

-- Radel: Polished Radel is ideally best for medical components due to its capacity for unlimited steam sterilizations.
+- Radel: Polished Radel is ideal for medical components due to its capacity for unlimited steam sterilizations.
+It can also be sterilized with dry heat, cold temperatures, and radiation.
+Radel is also impact-resistant but not UV-resistant.

-- Polyethersulfone (PES): PES handles polishing well and has an excellent flame resistance of UL 94 V-O along with a continuous service temperature of 350F, making it a great choice for high-temperature insulating material.
+- Polyethersulfone (PES): PES handles polishing well and has an excellent flame resistance of UL 94 V-O along with a continuous service temperature of 350F, making it a great choice for high-temperature and electric insulating material.
+PES has shown excellent longevity in these high-stress environments.

-- COC/COP: Both COC and COP are hard materials that have exceptional transparency.
-When polished, they are a natural fit for optical applications and are commonly used in the life science industry.
+- COC/COP: Both COC and COP are hard materials that have exceptional transparency and light transmission.
+When polished, they are a natural fit for optical applications and are commonly used in the life science industry for their bio-compatible qualities.
+COC and COP are resistant to both acids and alkalis.

-- Tecadur: Tecadur’s extreme chemical resistance, durability, and clarity make it an ideal material choice for the medical industry.
-Polished Tecadur components clearly show any contaminants – including trapped air – that remain after sterilization, contributing to improved patient safety.
+- Tecadur: Tecadur’s extreme chemical resistance, durability, and clarity make it an ideal material choice for the medical industry, including pharmaceuticals and chemistry.
+Polished Tecadur components clearly show any contaminants, including trapped air, that remain after sterilization, contributing to improved patient safety.

 Is Polishing Right for Your Project?

-The Controlled Fluidics team has extensive experience with all of the above plastic polishing methods, and they’ve shared more information about plastic polishing here.
+The Controlled Fluidics team has extensive experience with all of the above plastic polishing methods.
 If you’re ready to move forward with your machined plastic polishing project, get a quote today.
 One of our engineers will be happy to discuss the next steps.
+We handle tight tolerances, tiny component sizes, and flawless finishes with 100% accuracy every day.